-Gender-based violence is a brutal violation of human rights.
+Gender-based violence (see Glossary 72) is a brutal violation of human rights.
 It affects people of all social and economic backgrounds across Europe.
-Women of colour, women with disabilities, LGBTQIA+ women, migrant women, and poor and working-class women are most likely to be at risk and face the biggest obstacles to getting 184 help.
+Women of colour, women with disabilities, LGBTQIA+ (see Glossary 100) women, migrant women, and poor and working-class women are most likely to be at risk and face the biggest obstacles to getting help.